Iliabuleh/ai-stock-screener/covered_call_analyzer/README.md

 - **Covered call strategies** inherently limit upside potential in exchange for income
 - **Market conditions** greatly affect covered call ETF performance
 - **Tax implications** of frequent dividend payments should be considered
+- **Multiple investments** show the power of dollar-cost averaging but also timing risks

 ## 🤝 Contributing